Organize & Clean

 When the air in your home is being heated during the cold winter months, it can get pretty dry and uncomfortable.
 Humidifiers are great for keeping the air in your home healthy, but there are other things you can do to help add humidity to your space when the air’s drying out your skin, furniture, and woodwork.

-From air-drying laundry to cool gadgets you can buy, there are a few ways to add moisture to your home’s air in the winter.
+From air-drying laundry to cool gadgets you can buy, there are ways to add moisture to your home’s air in the winter.
 Keep reading for some of our favorite tips.

 (Image credit: Ashley Poskin)